Mission Driven Investments

 Why This Work Matters

-We value both social and financial returns.
+We value both positive social and financial returns.
 Each investment must meet specific criteria, including:

 What We Support

-Launched in 2007, WKKF ‘s Mission Driven Investment program seeks to reorient the investor practices and behaviors that interrupt and influence traditional capital markets.
+Established by our board in 2007, WKKF’s Mission Driven Investment (MDI) program seeks to reorient investor practices and behaviors that disrupt and influence traditional capital markets.

-As one of the oldest and largest initiatives of its kind, we have committed more than $100 million of our endowment to market-rate mission-related investments (MRIs), and we have committed over $50 million from our program budget to strategically fund below market-rate program-related investments (PRIs).
-And our approach is distinctive.
-Primarily a private markets strategy, WKKF only invests in enterprises and fund managers that directly advance our mission
+As one of the first and largest initiatives of its kind, we have committed more than $190 million of our endowment to market-rate mission-related investments (MRIs), and we have invested more than $75 million from our program budget to fund program-related investments (PRIs) that provide flexibility to catalyze impact.

-We also support fund managers, entrepreneurs and social enterprises to launch and scale innovative products and services.
-Our investments cover each of our program areas with a geographical emphasis in our priority places including Michigan, Mississippi, New Mexico and New Orleans.
+Our investments cover each of our program areas with a geographical emphasis in our priority places including Michigan, Mississippi, New Mexico and New Orleans in the U.S., and Mexico and Haiti, internationally.
 In all instances, we invest where we can improve the lives of children, their families and their communities, with an emphasis on investments that help to dismantle the root causes of racial inequity.